usnistgov/ARIAC_docs/docs/competition/configuration_files.rst

       * :yamlname:`slots`, :yaml:`List`: The slots of the bin that this part can be found (1-9).
 Each slot should be unique for a given bin.

-  * :yamlname:`conveyor_belt`: Parts that will be spawned onto the conveyor when the competition is started.
+  * :yamlname:`conveyor_belt`, :yaml:`Dictionary`: Parts that will be spawned onto the conveyor when the competition is started.
 The cycle of parts will be repeated after all parts are spawned, up until the competition ends.

     * :yamlname:`active`, :yaml:`Boolean`: Whether the conveyor is active.
 This toggle is mostly used for testing to enable or disable the conveyor without removing all the parts.